This post contains referral or affiliate links to products I use, love & recommend. Read my disclosure here.

 To ensure your safety, especially at night, you should position your campsite about 200 feet away from any beach access road.
 Allow yourself plenty of space to be seen at night by any late night traffic or safety patrols.

-Camping is not allowed within 25 feet of the obvious driving lane or in any area that would create an unsafe condition.
+Camping is not allowed within 25 feet of the obvious driving lane on the beach or in any area that would create an unsafe condition.
 I’d recommend setting up your campsite inside the bollards to ensure you’re out of the lane of traffic at night.

 Clean up when you leave

 Be sure to take your trash with you when you pack up.
 Keeping the beach clean and free of trash is so important.
 While small fires no larger than 3 ft. x 3 ft. are permitted on the beach, be sure to extinguish your campfire before leaving your camp site.

 Regardless of where along the coast of Mustang Island that you choose to park, the view is sure to be stellar as you watch the waves roll in.
 Spend your days enjoying the cool water, playing in the sand, and creating family memories to last a lifetime.